ibm-cloud-docs/cloud-object-storage/libraries/python.md

 ## Code Examples
 {: #python-examples}

-Code examples were written by using **Python 2.7.15**.
+Code examples are tested on supported release versions of Python.

 ### Initializing configuration
 {: #python-examples-init}

-This example creates a `resource` instead of a `client` or `session` object.
+This example creates a `resource` object.
 Note that some operations (such as Aspera high-speed transfer) require a `client` object.

-Session approaches are suitable to re-use credentials, allowing clients, wrappers around API and a single endpoint, and resources to be inherit from the session.
+While using a session is best suited for re-using credentials, allowing clients to act as wrappers around the API and a single endpoint.
+Resources are configurable to be expanded beyond a single client, can also inherit from a session.
 {:important}

 ```python